Skip to main content

 • SLH-DSA (derived from SPHINCS+), FIPS 205

-• Falcon (NIST standard based on FALCON is planned for 2025 under the name FN-DSA).
+• Falcon (NIST standard based on FALCON is planned under the name FN-DSA).
 Non-standardized PQC algorithms are only valid for non-production use.

 • LMS and XMSS (SP800-208, RFC 8554, and RFC 8391)

-When generating a CA in EJBCA, up to three keys and certificates are generated:
+When generating a CA in EJBCA, multiple keys and certificates can be generated:

 • A CA signing key pair and certificate